 The trio walked downhill.

-Eragon pointed out a few sights and, at one point, Sarai even managed a small trade of an emerald for an almost equal size lump of the dwarves’ famed fl’eghks.
-The walk continued, Eragon extolling the metal’s virtues while Sarai and Augt nodded politely.
+Erogan pointed out a few sights and, at one point, Sarai even managed a small trade of an emerald for an almost equal size lump of the dwarves’ famed fl’eghks.
+The walk continued, Erogan extolling the metal’s virtues while Sarai and Augt nodded politely.

 Augt seemed mostly to be on the prowl - at least, as much as a minotaur could prowl - for his own trade.
 He was less lucky.
 As warned, few trees grew underground, and the scraggly evergreens on the mountains were too soft and fibrous for him to use.